abrennec/ofxadvanced/01_day/readme.md

 ## Controlling An Oscillator with Another

 One aspect of sound synthesis is the generation of complex sounds by combining different waves with each other as we have seen above.
-Another interesting aspect of sound synthesis is the generation of complex sounds by emplyoing one oscillator as contorl element.
+Another interesting aspect of sound synthesis is the generation of complex sounds by emplyoing one oscillator as control element.
 That is, one oscillator is used such that it controls certain parameters of another oscillator.
-We will explore three examples:
+For example, the LFO is often used to control another sound wave as we have already seen in the initial ofApp example.
+Here, we will explore three further techniques:

 ### Sound Synthesis Sync